-On a rainy Wednesday afternoon, April 4, 2012, Cameron was headed to work at Panera Bread after school as he had done so many times before.
-Cameron known for living his life to its fullest hydroplaned and tragically died in a single vehicle accident.
+On a rainy Wednesday afternoon, April 4, 2012, Cameron was driving to work after school as he had done so many times before.
+Cameron known for living his life to its fullest tragically died in a car accident.
 Cameron was only 18; just two months shy of graduation with plans to attend WVU in the fall.

 Cameron was extremely active in school and in the community.
 He was Captain of the Wrestling Team, Captain of the Math MACC Academic Team, participated in Choir, Drama, Track, Young Life, and Boy Scouts where he was an accomplished Eagle Scout.
 In addition to attending Pulaski County High School, he also attended the Southwest Virginia Governor's School for Math and Science.

 Cameron loved his town and volunteered as often as he could.
-He grew up volunteering with the local Habitat for Humanity helping in the office, fundraising, and with the construction of Habitat houses.
-He volunteered cutting fallen trees and removing the debris out of the roadways the night the tornado hit Pulaski in 2011.
+He grew up volunteering with the local Habitat for Humanity helping in the office, fundraising, volunteering at the Habitat Restore and with the construction of many Habitat houses.
+He volunteered cutting down fallen trees, and removing debris out of the roadways in 2011 when a tornado hit Pulaski.
 Cameron continued his volunteer efforts with Samaritan’s Purse in the days following.
-As a Boy Scout, he was involved in numerous service projects throughout the community, Camp Ottari and Camp Powhatan Boy Scout Camps.
+As a Boy Scout, he was involved in numerous service projects throughout the community and at Camp Ottari and Camp Powhatan.
 Wherever he could help, he was there.

 Cameron wrote; “Kindle the fire within yourself.
 Use its light to stay the path.
 No matter how hard it gets stay ever cheerful.”
-This is how Cameron lived his life each day.
+This is how Cameron lived his life every day.

 “God put me here to find more about who He is through me.